Input and Output

 Encoding

-To ensure your new class can be encoded using the pmuttEncoder
+To ensure your new class can be encoded using the pmuttEncoder, the

 later.
 The other elements should be the attributes that can be used to